adaptyteam/adapty-docs/versioned_docs/version-3.0/client-api.md

 <details>
    <summary>Example request (click to expand)</summary>

 The example below shows how to track retention by cohort to spot drop-off points, revealing trends and key moments where engagement strategies could boost retention.
-Limited to the App Store, a specific product, and the USA.
+Limited to App Store, a specific product, and the USA.

 ```json
 {